Learn how to successfully configure Cloud Analytics with Kafka® via the OVHcloud Control Panel.

 Optional: Configure ACLs on topics

-Cloud Databases for Kafka supports access control lists (ACLs) to manage permissions on topics.
+Cloud Analytics with Kafka® supports access control lists (ACLs) to manage permissions on topics.
 This approach allows you to limit the operations that are available to specific connections and to restrict access to certain data sets, which improves the security of your data.

 For a particular user, and one topic (or all with '*'), define the ACL with the following permissions: